IT-21348570/FoodWasteManagementApp/README.md.txt

 -Application developed by the FASTE team-

 Kotlin	- developing language
-Firebase	- used for authentication and data storage
+Firebase- used for authentication and data storage

 FASTE TEAM:

 1. Feedback and Journal   IT21312830 -	Rajapskasha R. M. D. T
 2. Food recipes 			    IT21347030 -	Samarasinghe S. S
 3. Shopping list 			    IT21306754 -	Liyanage U.S.P
 4. User Account 			    IT21348570 -	Ranaweera R.K.I.P